pktgen/Pktgen-DPDK/README.md

                                       core 3 handles port 1 rx & core 4 handles port 0-7 tx
       BTW: you can use "{}" instead of "[]" as it does not matter to the syntax.
   -h           Display the help information
-** Note: To determine the Ethernet ports in your system use 'lspci | grep Ethernet' to get a list of all ports in the system.
-Some ports may not be useable by DPDK/Pktgen.
-   The first port listed is bit 0 or least signification bit in the '-c' mask.
-   Another method is to compile the test_pmd example and run './test_pmd -l 0,1 -n 2' command to list out the ports DPDK is able to use.
 ```
 A new feature for pktgen and DPDK is to run multiple instances of pktgen.
 This
 allows the developer to share ports on the same machine.